mrondino/Module_5_Challenge/README.md

 # Module_5_Challenge
 Project Title: Module 5 Challenge

-Description: In this project, we are iterating through a large list of stock data and outputting sums and percentages of information
+Description: In this project, we are analyzing pharmaceutical data off of trials to determine certain outcomes from specific drug regimens.

 Getting Started: You will need to open the code in Jupyter Notebook code and have the CSV file ready in resources.